sinequa/usage-analytics/README.md

 - Server side configuration: administrators can override the built-in configuration by providing their own configuration in the Sinequa administration.

 <span style="display:block;text-align:center">![Client side configuration](/docs/assets/client_side_architecture.png)
-*Client side configuration*
+<span style="display:block;text-align:center">*Client side configuration*</span>
 </span>

 <span style="display:block;text-align:center">![Server side configuration](/docs/assets/server_side_architecture.png)
-*Server side configuration*
+<span style="display:block;text-align:center">*Server side configuration*</span>
 </span>

-The configuration allows to define the list and settings of each widget, the content of the default dashboards and the content of the widget palettes.
+The configuration allows to define the list and settings of each widget, the content of the default dashboards and the content of the widgets palette.
-This can be done whether in local config file at app level ([`config.ts`](https://github.sinequa.com/CustomerSolutions/sba-sinequa-analytics-internal/blob/SBA-337-usage_analytics_doc/projects/usage-analytics/src/app/audit/config.ts)) or defined on the Sinequa server (Application > Customization (JSON)).
-The configuration defined on the server overrides the one defined locally.
+This can be done whether in local config file at app level ([`config.ts`](https://github.sinequa.com/CustomerSolutions/sba-sinequa-analytics-internal/blob/SBA-337-usage_analytics_doc/projects/usage-analytics/src/app/audit/config.ts)) or defined on the Sinequa server (Application > Customization (JSON)). **The configuration defined on the server overrides the one defined locally**.

 Typically the configuration in `config.ts` is stored in structures called `WIDGETS`, `PALETTES`, or `FACETS`.
 To override these structures on the server-side, simply add them to the "Customization (JSON)" object (with their name in lower case).
 For example: